Another Reason to Love Ornamental Alliums: Seed Heads!

-If you want to dry allium seed heads for displaying indoors, here’s a tip.
+If you want to dry allium seed heads for painting or displaying indoors, here’s a tip.
 The seed heads should be sprayed with paint or a clear fixative when they are dry, but before the capsules begin to open and release the seeds.
 By sealing the seeds inside the capsules at the end of each “stem” you will preserve the starburst effect and also won’t have to sweep up lots of seeds.

-To see some beautiful dried alliums hanging from the rafters in an old stone barn in Wiltshire, England, check out this article on Gardenista.
+To see some beautiful dried alliums (Allium schubertii) hanging from the rafters in an old stone barn in Wiltshire, England, check out this article on Gardenista.

 The time to plant ornamental alliums is mid to late fall.
 We take orders starting in May and ship bulbs from September through early November.
 Plan ahead to make sure you get the varieties you want.
-You can view our complete selection HERE and pre-order your bulbs between April and August.
-To learn more about these easy and impressive fall-planted, spring-blooming bulbs, read: All About Alliums, Types of Alliums, How to Plant Allium Bulbs (VIDEO), and Alliums for Every Garden.
+You can view our complete selection HERE and pre-order your bulbs from about April on.